tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/clerk-auth.md

 next: '/docs/reference/self-hosted/authentication-provider/tina-cloud'
 ---

-[Clerk](https://clerk.com) is a user management service which you can use for any self-hosted Tina setup.
+[Clerk](https://clerk.com) is a user management service which you can use with a self-hosted Tina setup.

 ## Getting Started